nexmo-community/Tech4Good-Challenge/README.md

 # Tech4Good Challenge

+## ❗❗❗ **This repo is now deprecated.
+Check the [Vonage Developer Blog](https://developer.vonage.com/en/blog) for more blog posts and tutorials.
+For more sample Vonage projects, check the [Vonage Community GitHub repo](https://github.com/Vonage-Community).**

 This challenge is based on Diana’s talks about #Tech4Good and diabetes.
 One of them being: [‘Roadmap to an Open Source Artificial Pancreas Diabetes Monitoring with Flask’](https://www.youtube.com/watch?v=rMglI4StVLY&feature=youtu.be&t=11086) at EuroPython2020!

 ## Challenge